zdevaty/go-eliona-api-client/docs/AssetTypesApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiDeleteAssetTypeRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiDeleteAssetTypeByNameRequest struct via the builder pattern

 Name | Type | Description  | Notes